andypiper/andypiper/README.md

 💖 [OMG](https://andypiper.omg.lol)

+- I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all of the major podcast directories.
+Let us know what you think!
 - I sometimes write longer things on [DEV](https://dev.to/andypiper), [Medium](https://andypiper.medium.com), or on [my own website](https://andypiper.co.uk).
 - I have [a newsletter](https://buttondown.email/andypiper) 📮 which gets sent to subscribers on an occasional basis.
-- I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all of the major podcast directories.
-Let us know what you think!
+I haven't sent one out for ages.
+I should get on that.

 In terms of code beyond GitHub, I have a [RoutineHub profile](https://routinehub.co/user/andypiper) for Apple Shortcuts.
 I also use [Glitch](https://glitch.com/@andypiper) and [Replit](https://replit.com/@andypiper) as platforms for quick apps and demos.